BOB-Chicago/dev-series/04-monero/readme.md

 Dive into Monero
 ====

+Slides
+--

+The slides from the talk are available at `slides.pdf` and present some tasks we went over during the workshop.

+Code
+--

 This repo contains `dumb25519.py`, an ECC library.
 It is neither compatible with Monero's encoding nor cryptographically secure, and should not be used for